lzaoral/javacard-smpc-rsa/README.md

 # JavaCard SMPC RSA

+The implementation of the adapted Smart-ID scheme for smart cards.

 The project is based on the [JavaCard Template project with Gradle](https://github.com/crocs-muni/javacard-gradle-template-edu) by Dušan Klinec and Petr Švenda.

 Using IntelliJ Idea is recommended.